richfaces/richfaces/readme.txt

 mvn clean install -Plivedemo

 To make sure the project is built successfully you need to have a SVN client installed on your local machine, for example Subversion.
 To launch the application use the instructions given above.

+1.4 Predefined users

+To use the features available to registered users either create your own account or use one of the predefined ones:
+	- amarkhel
+	- Viking
+	- Noname
+	- user_for_add
+	- user_for_del
+	- user_for_dnd

+the password is 12345 in all cases.